3tty0n/code-example-for-the-trace/md/slide.md

 - programs spend most of their runtime in loops

-- everal iterations of the same loop are likely to take similar code paths
+- several iterations of the same loop are likely to take similar code paths

 ---
 # Internal Techniques: Tracing JIT Compiler